deepencoding/PacAttack/README.md

 ### To build and compile the PacAttack game, follow these steps:

 1. Clone the repository: `git clone https://github.com/deepencoding/PacAttack.git`
-2. Open the `PacAttack.sln` file in Visual Studio and compile the program in their.
+2. Open the `PacAttack.sln` file in Visual Studio and build the program in there.
 3. The `.exe` binaries will be located in `$(SolutionDir)Build\$(Platform)\$(Configuration)\bin` folder.
 4. Run the `PacAttack.exe` file to play the game.